 Some useful tips

 Don’t ever cut in the palm of your hand using it as a cutting board: You probably saw this many times, in fact, my grandmother used to do this and so did my mother who learned from her.
 But it is something you should try to avoid.
-One little push too much and it’s done.
+One little push too much and you might end up with a deep cut.

-Keep your blades sharp: You see keeping them sharp means less pushing means fewer accidents.
+Keep your blades sharp: You see, keeping your knives always sharp means you need less pushing which also means fewer accidents.

-Don’t ever lick anything from your knife: I know it’s tempting, but please don’t.
+Don’t ever lick anything from your knife: I know it’s tempting to lick sauce or maybe the cake you have just cut, but please don’t.

-Make sure your cutting board is secured: A very neat trick is putting a wet kitchen towel under your cutting board and voila!
+Make sure your cutting board is secured: Also, something common, you can avoid this with a very neat trick.
+Try putting a wet kitchen towel under your cutting board, and you’ll see!